brunoeggers/ProjectLogistics.Backend/README.md

 For the frontend, go to <https://github.com/brunoeggers/ProjectLogistics.Frontend>

-## Stack
+## Tech Stack
-Developed in C# .Net 6 using Visual Studio 2022
+C# .Net 6 using Visual Studio 2022

+SQLite

 ## Setup
 1. Clone this repository and open ProjectLogistics.sln in Visual Studio